folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/YAML/Readme.md

-## YAML for deploying Folio R1 2021 back-end modules and clustered Okapi on Kubernetes/Rancher 2.x
+## YAML for deploying Folio R2 2021 back-end modules, clustered Okapi, and Stripes on Kubernetes/Rancher 2.x

 All YAML assumes you are deploying in a namespace called `folio-r2`, Okapi is reachable at `http://okapi:9130` and Kafka is reachable at `http://kafka-r2`.
 Please find-and-replace these values for your environment if they are different.